sanchit-bhalla/Youtube/Readme.md

-# Youtube clone
+# Youtube backend

-It is a Youtube clone app created using the MERN stack
+It is the backend of the Youtube clone app created using the MERN stack

 - [Models Link](https://app.eraser.io/workspace/YtPqZ1VogxGy1jzIDkzj)